-Join Aaron F. Ross for an in-depth discussion in this video Creating active rigid bodies, part of Creating Simulations in Maya Dynamics.
+Join Aaron F. Ross for an in-depth discussion in this video Creating active rigid bodies, part of Maya Dynamics: Creating Simulations (2012).

 Next, we'll create active rigid bodies.…An active rigid body can actually move according to the laws of physics, whereas…a passive body will remain static or could be keyframed.…I will open up the Outliner once again, Window>Outliner, and I want to select…all the low LOD pins, and I also want to select the bowling ball.…It's just a plain old ordinary polygons sphere, nothing fancy about it.…I can hold down Shift and select that.…I'll just add the active rigid bodies all in one go.…